DreamOfTheRedChamber/system-design-interviews/messenger.md

 		5. Redis will fan out the offline messages to the connection layer.
 (The rearrangement happens on this layer)
 		6. The conneciton layer will push the message to clients.

+## Business logic service
+* The number of unread message
+* Update the recent contacts

+### Unread messages
+#### Separate storage
+* Total unread message and unread message against a specific person
+	- Usage scenarios are different

+#### Inconsistency
+* Why inconsistency will occur in the first place?
+	- Total unread message increment and unread message against a specific person are two atomic operations.
+One could fail while the other one succeed.
+Or other clearing operations are being executed between these two operations.
+* Solution:
+	- Distributed lock
+		* MC add
+		* Redis setNX
+	- Transaction
+		* Redis's MULTI, DISCARD, EXEC and WATCH operations.
+Optimistic lock.
+	- Lua script

+### Support large group
+* Problem: Suppose that there is a 5000 people group and there are 10 persons speaking within the group, then QPS for updating unread messges will be 5W; When there are 500 such groups, the QPS will be 500W.
+* Solution: Aggregate and update
+	1. There will be multiple queues A/B/C/... for buffering all incoming requests.
+	2. Two components will be pulling from queues
+		- Timer: Will be triggered after certain time
+		- Flusher: Will be triggered if any of the queue exceed a certain length
+	3. Aggregator service will pull msgs from Timer and Flusher, aggregate the read increment and decrement operations

+### Sync history msg from any device
+* Two modes
+	- For multiple devices logging in at the same time, IM server needs to maintain a set of online website.
+	- For offline msgs,
+* Offline msg storage
+	1. User A sends a msg to User B.
+	2. Connection layer receives the msg and sent it to business logic laer
+	3. Business logic layer stores the offline msg
+	4. User B device 1 comes online
+	5. Connection layer update the status code of User B's device online status
+	6. Connection layers ask business layer for offline msgs User B receive
+	7. Business layer looks for offline msgs
+	8. Connection layer push the found offline msgs to User B device.
+* How to store offline msgs
+	- Offline msgs should not be stored together with normal online msgs because
+		* Offline msgs will contain operation instructions which will not be persisted in online cases.
+		* The data model for msg index table is based on two parties.
+The data model for offline msg is based on single unique user.
+		* The offline message only have a certain retention period or upper limit.
+* How to pull offline msgs based on needs
+	1. User A sends a msg to User B.
+	2. IM server changes User B's version number VERSION-LATEST within the version service.
+	3. IM server saves the msg along with its version number VERSION-LATEST.
+	4. User B comes online with its latest version number VERSION-OLD.
+	5. IM server compares the two version numbers VERSION-OLD and VERSION-LATEST.
+	6. IM server obtains the offline msgs for User B.
+	7. IM server pushes the offline msgs to User B.
+* What if the offline storage exceeds the maximum limit
+	- It could goes back to the msg index table

+# Messaging app considerations
 ## Reliability (No missing and duplication)
 ### Flow chart
 * Among the IM forwarding model, the process of User A send a message to User B consists of the following steps: